Information for Parents

 IFC Executive Council

-The Multicultural Greek Council (MGC) is a new organization at Lehigh University with the purpose of cohesively uniting the culturally-based Greek organizations on campus.
-Through the open discussion of ideas, the implementation of programs, and the dedication to providing service to others, the members of the council will promote diversity across the university.
-This year, the current culturally-based Greek-letter Organizations are: Lambda Sigma Upsilon, Lambda Theta Alpha, Kappa Alpha Psi and Omega Psi Phi.
-Through their determination within MGC, Lehigh University will help foster a stronger and more united multicultural Greek community.
+MGCThe Multicultural Greek Council (MGC) at Lehigh University is charged with the collective purpose of cohesively uniting all culturally-based Greek organizations on campus.
+Through the open discussion of ideas, the implementation of programs, and the dedication to providing service to others, the members of the council promote diversity across the university.
+This year, the current culturally-based Greek-letter Organizations include Kappa Alpha Psi Fraternity, Inc., Lambda Sigma Upsilon Latino Fraternity, Inc., Lambda Theta Alpha Latin Sorority, Inc., Alpha Phi Alpha Fraternity, Inc. and Omega Psi Phi Fraternity, Inc. Through our determination with MGC, Lehigh University will help foster a stronger and more united multi-cultural Greek community.

-Academics come first while in college, and the undergraduate Greek community is proud to constantly remain in close proximity to the entire student population with our cumulative3 averages. collectively earn a higher average GPA than non-Greek portion of the student body.
-Each sorority has an academic assistance program put in place to help chapter members maintain a minimum GPA, and many chapters partner with the Center for Academic Success to educate chapter members on study habits, resume building, and career goals.
+Academics come first while in college and the undergraduate sorority community is proud to constantly remain slightly above the entire student population with our cumulative averages.
+Each sorority has an academic assistance program to help chapter members maintain a minimum GPA and many chapters partner with the Center for Academic Success to educate members on study habits, resume building, and career goals.
+The many academic resources available to sorority women continuously contribute to their success at Lehigh.

 While chapters are rooted in tradition, concerns about hazing are constantly in mind.
-Lehigh University has a zero-tolerance hazing policy and this policy is enforced by support from students in the Greek community.
-Many chapters participate in anti-hazing week each year, which educate students on facts about hazing and and proper ways of intervention and advocacy through a well known and professional speaker.
+Lehigh University has a zero-tolerance hazing policy and this policy is enforced by the Greek governing boards.
+All chapters participate in Hazing Prevention and Awareness week each year which educates students on facts about hazing and proper ways of intervention and advocacy through events such as a well-known professional speaker.

 Sororities participate in a multitude of activities throughout the year that define Greek Life at Lehigh.
-Some activities include fundraising for charity, tutoring students at the local public schools, volunteering at animal shelters, and participating in sisterhood bonding activities such as rock climbing, apple picking, movie night, and events to connect with chapter alumnae.
+Sorority women find it important to give back to their community through events including tutoring students at the local public schools, volunteering at day cares and partnering with the local Boys and Girls Club.
+Sorority women are also constantly fostering their friendships by participating in sisterhood bonding activities such as rock climbing, apple picking, movie nights, and events to connect with chapter alumnae.

-I deeply encourage your daughter to consider joining our Greek community, as it a great way to make life-long friendships and create meaningful experiences during her time at Lehigh and in the future as an alumnus.
-For more information please visit the Lehigh Panhellenic Council website at lehighpanel.org.
+I deeply encourage your daughter to consider joining our Greek community, as it a great way to make life-long friendships and create meaningful experiences during her time at Lehigh and in the future as an alumna.
+For more information please visit the Lehigh Panhellenic Council website at http://www.lehigh.edu/~inpanhel/.